 - BGLTQ-Focused: The Queer Advisory Council respects and appreciates contributions from all members of the Harvard community; however the primary focus of the Queer Advisory Council is supporting BGLTQ students by addressing queer issues and creating opportunities for fellowship, education, and thoughtful dialogue around sexual and gender identity.

 - Intersectional: As representatives of a wide range of identities, orientations, cultures, and beliefs, the Queer Advisory Council values the diversity of perspectives that members bring with them as fundamental to achieving our goals.
 Likewise, the grants awarded by the Council prioritize programming and initiatives that display an interest in intersectionality and collaboration.

-All BGLTQ-focused, recognized student organizations are invited to be represented on the Queer Advisory Council.
-We ask that each BGLTQ student group email email@example.com by Tuesday, October 2 at 5pm with the name and email address of one QuAC representative.
+All BGLTQ-focused, recognized Harvard College student organizations in good standing with the Dean of Students Office are invited to be represented on the Queer Advisory Council.
+We ask that each BGLTQ student group email email@example.com by Friday, February 8 at 9am with the name and email address of one QuAC representative.
 Those student organizations can be found here.